Tea Brewing Calculator

 Let's dive deeper into the tea chemistry!

-Tea is chemically complex.
+.
 It contains thousands of chemical compounds, which end up in your cup and body.
 The main components include:

 polyphenols - OH, they're the ones responsible for astringency.
 Plants use them to protect themselves from insects and other animals (oops, didn't work for humans, sorry plants).
 Some of the polyphenols react with air, which are converted into the compounds responsible for the dark colour of tea.